Adya-Prasad/naina-extension/description.md

 Naina Assistant is a Chrome extension that provides AI assistance using Chrome's built-in Gemini Nano model through the Prompt API.
 The extension creates a draggable, resizable overlay on any webpage for seamless AI interaction with context awareness of the current page.

+Naina names with meaning having vision, so same as its name reflect, naina can see your page, what happend

 ## What We Built

 ### Core Features